 How do I manage my DCM?

 - Weigh yourself every morning.
 Use the same scale, in the same spot.
 Weigh yourself after you use the bathroom, but before you eat or drink anything.
 Wear the same type of clothing each day.
 Do not wear shoes.
 Keep a record of your daily weights so you will notice sudden weight gain.
 Bring the record to appointments with your healthcare providers.
 Swelling and weight gain are signs of fluid retention.
 If you are overweight, ask your healthcare provider how to lose weight safely.

 - Eat heart-healthy foods and limit sodium (salt).
 Eat more fresh fruits and vegetables and fewer canned and processed foods.
 Replace butter and margarine with heart-healthy oils such as olive oil and canola oil.
 Other heart-healthy foods include walnuts, fatty fish such as salmon and tuna, whole-grain breads, low-fat dairy products, beans, and lean meats.
 You may need to eat less than 2 grams of salt per day.
 Do not use salt substitutes.
 Ask your healthcare provider for more information on heart-healthy and low-salt diets.

 - Limit alcohol.
-Alcohol weakens your heart.
+Alcohol may weaken your heart.
 Ask your healthcare provider if it is safe for you to drink any alcohol.
-If it is safe, talk to him about how much alcohol is safe for you.
+If it is safe, talk to him or her about how much alcohol is safe for you.

 - Do not smoke.
 If you smoke, it is never too late to quit.
 Smoking weakens your heart and makes shortness of breath and other symptoms worse.
 Ask your healthcare provider for information if you need help quitting.

 - Manage other health conditions.
 Diabetes, sleep apnea, and other heart conditions can put more stress on your heart if not managed.